-1.3 Separation of the position of Chairman and the CEO
+1.3 Separation of the position of Chairman and the Managing Director

-The position of Chairman is held by Tan Sri Dato' Sri Haji Syed Zainal Abidin whilst the Company does not have Managing Director nor CEO.
+The Chairman of the Board is Tan Sri Dato' Sri Haji Syed Zainal Abidin, the Independent Non-Executive Director of the Company whilst the Company does not have a Managing Director nor CEO.

 There is clear division of responsibilities between the Chairman of the Board and the Executive Director.
 This division of responsibilities between the Chairman and the Executive Director ensures an appropriate balance of roles and responsibilities and accountability.
-The Chairman lead the Board to ensure its smooth and effective functioning.
+The Chairman leads the Board to ensure its smooth and effective functioning.

-The role of the Chairman has been outlined in Practice 1.2.
+The role of the Chairman has been outlined in Practise 1.2 of the CG Report.